microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a group description.

-This command updates the desciption of a specfied group in Microsoft Entra ID.
+This command updates the description of a specified group in Microsoft Entra ID.

 ### Example 3: Update a group mail nickname
 ```powershell